 While the preferred mode of travel is walking, inclement weather and distance sometimes necessitates the use of government vehicles.
-Our safe passenger rules must always be adhered to.
-Seat belts must always be worn.
+Our safe passenger rules must be adhered to at all times.
+Seat belts must be worn at all times.
 The bus will not move until everyone is buckled up.